Toroid-Games/Munch/README.md

 Length: 12
 _______________________________________________________________________________________________________________________________________________________________________

 The functions AA and VV can be used with any base number.
-The base is inherited from the size (length) of charList().
+The base is inherited from the size (length) of the variable charList.
+Although you would need to export them by adding export to the beginning of the function and therefore adding AA and VV to the import in test.js.